 Problem: My MacBook Air’s battery won’t charge anymore

-- The problem could be with your adapter and charging cable.
-If you have a MagSafe charger, L-style and T-style adapters can work on the same computer, but MagSafe 2 connectors can’t work with those computers.
+- Check your adapter and charging cable type: If you have a MagSafe charger, L-style and T-style adapters can work on the same computer, but MagSafe 2 connectors can’t work with those computers.
 However, L or T adapters can be used on MagSafe 2 ports, as long as you use an extra adapter to connect them.
-Apple has a visual guide if that was all very, very confusing.
+Apple has a visual guide to help you decipher the different connector types.

 Problem: My battery is draining too quickly

-- Check out your apps.
-If you click the battery icon in MacOS, you will see a list of applications that are currently using a great deal of power.
+- Check your apps: Click the Battery icon to see a list of applications that are currently using “significant energy.”
 You may find that an app constantly appears on the list.
-If so, shutting it down should help.
+If so, shut it down to see if the issue resolves.

-- Look for any hidden or unexpected apps by visiting the Activity Monitor.
-This tool can be found by clicking Go > Utilities in the menu bar.
-The first tab is CPU, which will show you how much CPU time and energy each open app is taking up.
-If anything strange is using a lot of your CPU percentage, shut it down by clicking its name, then clicking the Stop button in the top-left corner of the app (it’s a cross inside an octagon, next to the i button).
+- Look for hidden or unexpected apps: Click Go on the menu bar followed by Utilities and then open Activity Monitor.
+The first tab is CPU, which shows the amount of CPU time and energy each open app uses.
+If anything strange is using a lot of CPU percentage, shut it down by clicking its name, then click the Stop button in the top-left corner of the app (it’s an “X” inside an octagon).

-- If everything else fails, see if you can hear or see anything wrong with your fans.
-In addition to a physical check, it’s a good idea to run Apple Diagnostics (this works with newer Air computers).
-First, disconnect any devices except your keyboard, mouse, display, Ethernet connection (if applicable), and connection to AC power.
-Head over to the Apple Menu and choose Shut Down.
-Once your Air is fully shut down, press the power button to start back up again, but then immediately press and hold the D key.
+- Run Apple Diagnostics (newer Air models): Fully shut down the Mac and disconnect all secondary devices, like external drives.
+Next, press the Power button and then immediately press and hold the D key.
 Do this until the Apple Diagnostics check begins.
-This will include a progress bar and eventually a report.
-If the report finds an error, carefully read what it says and write down any error codes and instructions.
-Then click Restart to get back to MacOS.
+This will include a progress bar and eventually produce a report.
+If there’s an error, carefully read what it says, and write down any error codes and instructions.
+Click Restart to return to MacOS.

 Problem: I don’t have any sound on my MacBook Air

-- If you have an earlier MacBook Air (from early 2010 or before), we suggest taking your laptop to an Apple Store.
-In the first Air models, hinge problems could cause serious sound malfunctions.
+- Go to an Apple Store or Authorized Service Provider: This applies to models from early 2010 and older.
+In the first Air models, hinge problems caused serious sound malfunctions.
 This can be repaired by technicians, but it may take some pricey replacements.

 Problem: My trackpad isn’t working properly

-- In addition to a physical check, it’s a good idea to run Apple Diagnostics (this works with newer Air computers).
-Head over to the Apple Menu and choose Shut Down.
-Once your Air is fully shut down, press the power button to start back up again, but then immediately press and hold the D key.
+- Run Apple Diagnostics on newer Air models: Fully shut down the Mac and disconnect all secondary devices, like external drives.
+Next, press the Power button and then immediately press and hold the D key.
 Do this until the Apple Diagnostics check begins.
-This will include a progress bar and eventually a report: If the report finds an error, carefully read what it says and write down any error codes and instructions.
-Then click Restart to get back to MacOS.
+This will include a progress bar and eventually produce a report.
+If the report finds an error, carefully read what it says, and write down any error codes and instructions.
+Click Restart to return to MacOS.